Tennis: Game

 A game consists of a sequence of points played with the same player serving.
 A game is won by the first player to have won at least four points in total and at least two points more than the opponent.
 The running score of each game is described in a manner peculiar to tennis: scores from zero to three points are described as "love", "15", "30", and "40", respectively.
 If at least three points have been scored by each player, making the player's scores equal at 40 apiece, the score is not called out as "40–40", but rather as "deuce".
-If at least three points have been scored by each side and a player has one more point than his opponent, the score of the game is "advantage" for the player in the lead.
-During informal games, advantage can also be called "ad in" or "van in" when the serving player is ahead, and "ad out" or "van out" when the receiving player is ahead; alternatively, either player may simply call out "my ad" or "your ad" during informal play.
+If at least three points have been scored by each side and a player has one more point than their opponent, the score of the game is "advantage" for the player in the lead.
+During informal games, advantage can also be called "ad in" or "van in" when the serving player is ahead, and "ad out" or "van out" when the receiving player is ahead; alternatively, either player may simply call out "my ad" or "your ad".

 The score of a tennis game during play is always read with the serving player's score first.
 In tournament play, the chair umpire calls the point count (e.g., "15–love") after each point.
 At the end of a game, the chair umpire also announces the winner of the game and the overall score.